An ultrasound scan is a painless test that uses sound waves to create images of organs and structures inside your body.

 There is usually no discomfort from pressure as the transducer is pressed against the area being examined.
 However, if scanning is performed over an area of tenderness, you may feel pressure or minor pain from the transducer.

 Once the imaging is complete, the clear ultrasound gel will be wiped off your skin.
 Any portions that are not wiped off will dry to a powder.
-The ultrasound gel does not stain or discolour clothing
+The ultrasound gel does not stain or discolour clothing.

 Pricing*

 *The prices shown are minimum guide prices only.
 Diagnostic scans and investigations are not included unless otherwise stated.
-The exact cost of treatment will be made clear to you before you proceed.

 This document is intended for information purposes only and should not replace advice your healthcare team gives you.
 This information is published under license from EIDO Healthcare UK and is protected by copyright.
 Other than for your personal, non-commercial use, you may not copy, print, download or otherwise reproduce it.